The gem of the Scottish Borders

-Please note: Floors Castle and Estate Walks are now closed for the season, and will re-open in April 2023.
+Please note: Floors Castle and Estate Walks are now closed for the season, and will re-open on 11th May 2023.
 The Terrace Cafe, Walled Garden and Apple Shed Gift Shop remain open from 10.30am until 4pm daily.

 The History of Floors Castle

 The house, as it stands today, is the product of two main phases of construction.
 The first, constructed between 1721 and 1726 for the 1st Duke, was from architect William Adam, and was perhaps inspired by an original design from Sir John Vanbrugh, the architect responsible for Castle Howard in Yorkshire and Blenheim Palace in Oxfordshire.
 Vanbrugh was an acquaintance of the first Duke, though the eventual execution of the design and build is undoubtedly Adam’s.

 Though Broxmouth Park, near Dunbar, seems to have been the main family residence, Floors took precedence after 1730, with the 1st Duke’s mother leading the way by moving here permanently.
 The Duke himself spent most of his time in the southern part of England, to be close to Parliament, though he always cherished his time ‘in the country’.